rackerlabs/support-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 resources to the cloud.

 The following figure shows an example of the OpenStack cloud architecture deployed by the Rackspace Cloud Private Cloud software.
-You add the Hadoop instances on the Compute node as described in the Hadoop installation and set up instructions.
+Add the Hadoop instances on the Compute node as described in the Hadoop installation and set up instructions.